-The Office of Diversity, Equity and Inclusion is one of many resources available on campus committed to inclusivity.
+The Division of Diversity, Equity, and Inclusion is one of many resources available on campus committed to inclusivity.
 Our office partners with many on-campus departments and organizations.

 The Center for Teaching and Learning (CTL) at Brandeis is built on the conviction that Brandeis faculty and staff have a great deal of knowledge and expertise to offer each other in the service of helping our students learn — and the Center aims to be a place (both physical and intellectual) that supports the exchange of such ideas.